AdobeDocs/experience-manager-65.en/help/assets/manage-assets.md

 1. To deactivate the asset after a particular duration, choose the deactivation date/time from the date picker beside the **[!UICONTROL Off Time]** field.
 The deactivation date should be later than the activation date for an asset.
 After the [!UICONTROL Off Time], an asset and its renditions are not available either via the [!DNL Assets] web interface or through the HTTP API.

 1. In the **[!UICONTROL Tags]** field, select one or more tags.
-To add a custom tag, type the name of the tag in the box and press Enter.
+To add a custom tag, type the name of the tag in the box and select `Enter`.
 The new tag is saved in [!DNL Experience Manager]. [!DNL YouTube] requires tags to publish.
 See [publish videos to YouTube](video.md#publishing-videos-to-youtube).

    >[!NOTE]
    >